How to Export Endpoint Security Policies in Intune

 When you imports the policy, it’s remain unassigned.
 You must assign the policy to a device or user group as per your requirements.

-Follow the below process to import the policy in Intune.
+Follow the below process to import the policy in Microsoft Intune.

 • Follow the initial steps provided to export the policies.